jimmylevell/crowd-overview/ObjectCounter/readme.md

 ### StrongSORT with OSNet [OpenCV-Tracking-V5](./OpenCV-Tracking-V5/Readme.md)

-StrongSORT which combines motion and appearance information based on OSNet in order to tracks the objects.
+StrongSORT combines motion and appearance information based on OSNet in order to tracks the objects.
 It can track any object that your Yolov5 model was trained to detect.

 ***StrongSort***